 It takes huge courage for one to realise his faults and accept his fate.
 It took so much for the creature to accept his fate and agree to his faults too.
 This may be justified and be said that he did well in the end or he can be blamed through out however looking at how he cries out of his loneliness makes one feel that all this time he wanted to heal what he suffered on the inside.

 References

 (Shelley Mary Wollstonecraft, 2003)

-(Prometheus , 2014)
+(Prometheus , 2014) incorrect referencing.

+Some effort.
+Some language and editing errors.

+Poorly structured.
+Incorrect referencing.

+50%